yihui/yihui.org/content/_index.md

 [fun](https://cran.rstudio.com/package=fun) (or both), such as [knitr](/knitr/), [animation](/animation/), [bookdown](https://bookdown.org), [xaringan](https://slides.yihui.name/xaringan/), and [tinytex](/tinytex/).
 I founded
-a Chinese website called "[Capital of Statistics](http://cos.name)" in 2006, which has grown into a large online community on statistics in China.
-I also initiated the first Chinese R conference in 2008.
-Besides statistics, I'm a big fan of [GitHub](https://github.com/yihui), [LyX](http://www.lyx.org) and [pandoc](http://pandoc.org).
+a Chinese website called "[Capital of Statistics](http://cos.name)" in 2006, which has grown into a large online community on statistics.
+I initiated the Chinese R conference in 2008.
+Besides statistics, I'm a big fan of [GitHub](https://github.com/yihui), [LyX](http://www.lyx.org) and [Pandoc](http://pandoc.org).
 I hate IE. I fall asleep when I see beamer slides, and I yell at people who use `\textbf{}` to write `\title{}`.
 I know I cannot eat code, so I cook almost every day to stay away from my computer for two hours.